Charles P. Ries photo

-Charles P. Ries lives in Milwaukee , Wisconsin .
-His narrative poems, short stories, interviews and poetry reviews have appeared in over 200 print and electronic publications.
+BIO: Charles P. Ries lives in Milwaukee, Wisconsin.
+His narrative poems, short stories, interviews, and poetry reviews have appeared in over two hundred print and electronic publications.
 He has received four Pushcart Prize nominations for his writing.
-He is the author of The Fathers We Fund, a novel based on memory and five books of poetry.
+He is the author of The Fathers We Find, a novel based on memory, and six books of poetry.
 Most recently he was awarded the Wisconsin Regional Writers Association “Jade Ring” Award for humorous poetry.
-He is the poetry editor for Word Riot wordriot.org He is on the board of the Woodland Pattern Bookstore woodlandpattern.org and a member of the Wisconsin Poet Laureate Commission.
-But most of all he is a founding member of the Lake Shore Surf Club, the oldest fresh water surfing club on the Great Lakes visitSheboygan.com/dairyland/ You may find additional samples of his work by going to literati.net/Ries/
+He is the former poetry editor for Word Riot and a former member of the board at the Woodland Pattern Book Center.
+Charles is Co-Chairman of the Wisconsin Poet Laureate Commission.
+He will have a new book of poetry published in 2011: Girl Friend & Other Mysteries of Love, that will be published by Alternating Current Press, Leah Angstman, Editor.
+He is a founding member of the Lake Shore Surf Club, the oldest fresh water surfing club on the Great Lakes.
+Most recently he was interviewed by Jane Crown for Blog Radio (go to janecrown.com and click on Archived Shows at the bottom of the page.
+You may find additional samples of his work at literati.net/Ries/.

 The Last Time, Moon Printing and Publications 2005 - $3.00